 With Climate Change, Longer, Stronger Pollen Seasons

-A series of studies by the U.S. Department of Agriculture (USDA) and academic institutions offers accumulating evidence that climate change is both lengthening and intensifying pollen seasons in many parts of the United States.
+A series of studies by the U.S. Department of Agriculture (USDA) and academic institutions offers accumulating evidence that

 Carbon dioxide (CO2) in the atmosphere directly affects plants by supplying the carbon they need for photosynthesis.
 In some cases, elevated CO2 levels can help plants grow fastera potential boon when that plant is an agriculturally important species.